 Small towns and cities, or those going through new development may not even have these facilities near them, making it even less likely that they would transport materials for proper disposal.

 These additional considerations and costs may be ones that the building or project owner may not want to pay for.
-Which brings us to our last major roadblock to green construction practices.
+This brings us to our last major roadblock to green construction practices.

 Green buildings themselves cost 14% less to operate compared to conventional buildings which is a great reason for the building or project owner to splurge for the upgraded green amenities and building materials.
 It must fall to construction companies, however, to push the importance of incorporating green building on the ground to be able to make environmental choices at all stages of construction.